zhukovdm/smartwalk-docs/content/adm.md

 Open `Makefile` and set the value of `REGION_FILE` accordingly.
 Some of the `OSM` dumps are quite large and additional refinement might be necessary.
 There are four variables `REGION_X`, where suffix `X` can be any of `W` (West), `N` (North), `E` (East), or `S` (South), defining a bounding box.
 Entities outside this box are filtered out.
 To switch off filtering, set `W=-180.0`, `N=85.06`, `E=180.0`, and `S=-85.06` (see [EPSG3857](https://epsg.io/3857) for details).

-Create folders necessary for storing data and restore project dependencies:
+Create folders for storing data, and restore project dependencies:

 ```bash
 $ make init